saucelabs/sauce-docs/docs/mobile-apps/features/device-vitals.md

 ## Limitations

-:::note Not Supported
+:::note
-* Emulators and Simulators are not yet supported.
+* Emulators and Simulators are not supported.
-* Cross-browser testing is not yet available.
+* Cross-browser testing is not available.
 :::

 ## More Information